Targeted Synthetic Control Method

 \subsection{Overview of \method}

-Our \method proceeds in two stages (see Figure~\ref{fig:framework}): \begin{enumerate} \item[\circledred{1}] \emph{Nuisance component estimation.} We estimate the nuisance components with a flexible ML model.
+Our \method proceeds in two stages (see Figure~\ref{fig:framework}): \begin{enumerate}[leftmargin = 0.5cm] \item[\circledred{1}] \emph{Nuisance component estimation.} We estimate the nuisance components with a flexible ML model.
 This includes (i)~a component for the synthetic-control weights that reweights control units to approximate the treated unit’s covariate distribution (e.g., via pre-treatment history matching) and (ii)~the outcome-regression $m_{\tilde{t}}(x)$ with cross-fitting. \item[\circledred{2}] \emph{Targeted update.} We start with the initial synthetic-control weights via a one-dimensional, TMLE-style targeted update.
 Specifically, we update the weights along an exponential-tilting submodel, which provides a controlled adjustment of the first-stage weights while preserving the simplex constraint (non-negativity and sum-to-one).
 As a result, the updated counterfactual remains a convex combination of observed control outcomes and is therefore bounded within the convex hull of control outcomes. \end{enumerate} The above procedure yields a \textit{targeted} estimator of $\psi_{\tilde{t}} = \E\!\left[Y_{\tilde{t}}\mid X = X_1, A = 1\right]$.
 Further, it supports interpretable weights and boundedness of the estimation.
 The full procedure is summarized in Algorithm~\ref{alg:tsc_tmle}.
 Below, we first introduce the intuition behind debiasing (§\ref{sec:intuition_of_debiasing}), which we finally turn into a targeted update using a weight-tilting submodel (§\ref{sec:targeted_update}).